-Mandated sustainability reporting in the U.S. looks imminent, so organizations will need to get a handle on their carbon footprint, from a historical perspective and relative to their industry.
+Mandated sustainability reporting appears likely, so organizations will need to get a handle on their carbon footprint, from a historical perspective and relative to their industry.

 Salesforce is uniquely qualified to help organizations do just that.
 You may ask yourself what an enterprise tech company knows about tracking emissions.
 It turns out, quite a lot.
-In 2017, as part of a move to streamline the tracking of our own emissions we developed Net Zero Cloud, a carbon accounting tool that enables businesses to quickly track, analyze, and report reliable environmental data to help reduce their emissions, including scope-3 emissions.
+In 2017, as part of a move to streamline the tracking of our own emissions we developed a carbon accounting tool that enables businesses to quickly track, analyze, and report reliable environmental data to help reduce their emissions, including scope 3 emissions.

-Here’s how Salesforce can help companies get a grip on their carbon footprint.
+Here’s how to get a grip on your carbon footprint.

 Net Zero Cloud tracks and manages all carbon emissions data, which flows into one platform to give stakeholders an accurate picture of their scope 1, 2 and 3 emissions.
 This is enormously important.
-Scope-3, which encompasses emissions generated outside of an organization’s owned and operated assets — for example, everything generated by partners, suppliers and customers — accounts for the majority of a typical company’s greenhouse gas emissions.
+Scope 3, which includes emissions generated outside of an organization’s owned and operated assets — for example, everything generated by partners, suppliers and customers — accounts for the majority of a typical company’s greenhouse gas emissions.

 After you have clarity into emissions, the next step is setting targets for where you need to be, enacting a climate action plan for getting there, and fully integrating the plan into the business strategy.

 “Salesforce helps manage analytics and reporting, and Tableau creates visualizations that climate practitioners can share with the C-suite to impart information that is meaningful and digestible,” said Anuraag Jhawar, senior analyst of global ESG reporting at Salesforce.

 He added that Salesforce has open sourced a lot of its sustainability strategy, with white papers, playbooks, sustainability-at-home guides, and a sustainability exhibit that has been added to all supplier procurement contracts.
-The exhibit, which has been shared as a blueprint that other organizations can adopt, is a commitment that’s integrated into supply chain contracts to help suppliers reduce their carbon emissions.
-Most recently, the company released a climate action plan detailing six priorities: emissions reduction, carbon removal, ecosystem restoration, education and mobilization, innovation, and regulation and policy.
+The exhibit, which has been shared as a blueprint that other organizations can adopt, is a commitment that’s incorporated into supply chain contracts to help suppliers reduce their carbon emissions.
+We also released a climate action plan detailing six sustainability priorities: emissions reduction, carbon removal, ecosystem restoration, education and mobilization, innovation, and regulation and policy.

 Collaboration and transparency

 To affect meaningful change, organizations need to collaborate with partners, suppliers, and customers.
-To that end, Salesforce is already working with customers to help them calculate their carbon footprint as it relates to their use of Salesforce.
+To that end, we’re already working with customers to help them calculate their carbon footprint as it relates to their use of Salesforce.